The Edison Home Phonograph was very aptly named -- an early machine intended

 be a popular and durable seller with over 400,000 sold during the next 20 years.

-The arrow shows the small 'fingers' in the topworks casting designed to hold the reproducer carriage above the record when at rest.
+The arrow shows the small 'finger' in the topworks casting designed to hold the reproducer carriage above the record when at rest.
 This was a completely unnecessary feature since the reproducer could readily be raised by simply lifting up the lever.
 Consequently the cast support was eliminated after about the first 1500 Homes.

 (RETURN TO MAIN PHONOGRAPH PAGE)